 The AirPort Time Capsule was a unique product since it was both a Wi-Fi router and a network attached storage (NAS) device.
 (Briefly, a NAS is a hard drive that is available to all Macs on your Wi-Fi network.)
 Conveniently, you can use either or both of these features.
 In other words, you could use both of these features together or the Wi-Fi router feature or network attached hard drive feature independently.
-If you only use only the Wi-Fi router feature, then read my article about replacing your AirPort.
+If you only use only the Wi-Fi router feature, then read my article about replacing your AirPort or this article if you’re replacing your Airport Express.
 If you use your Time Capsule as only a backup device, or as both a router and backup device then consider the following options.

 This article only gives you an overview of the options available to you.
 Setting up any of these options can be tricky.
 Nobody likes to have interruptions to their Wi-Fi network or their backup systems so please consider hiring a quality, local Apple consultant, as needed.